DavidHidde/cracked-surface-generation/README.md

 to install the necessary dependencies into Blender.
 Note that some dependency version may differ between Blender and your own install due to the pre-installed modules in Blender's Python.

-To use the default configuration parameters, the same HDRIs need to be added.
+To use the [default configuration parameters](src/resources/configuration.yaml), the same HDRIs need to be added.
 The installation of the HDRIs needs to be done manually.
-For this, the following HDRIs need to be downloaded and inserted into `scene.blend` and set in the config:
+For this, the following HDRIs need to be downloaded and inserted into your `.blend` file:

 * https://polyhaven.com/a/pond_bridge_night
 * https://polyhaven.com/a/rotes_rathaus
 * https://polyhaven.com/a/studio_garden
 * https://polyhaven.com/a/urban_street_01
 * https://polyhaven.com/a/stuttgart_suburbs

-The scene also uses a door sourced from [BlenderKit](https://www.blenderkit.com/get-blenderkit/0d8c66e5-53df-4778-b070-ea40743e7ebe/), but this is already included in the `.blend` file and does not need to be imported again.

 ## Directory structure